MICHIGAN MASTERS RULES

 POOL CHECK IN

 You are required to check into your pool 10 minutes before it starts.
 For example, if you are in a 12 PM (Noon) pool you need to check in with your bracket runner by 11:50 AM.
 If you are in a 5 PM pool you need to check in by 4:50 PM.
-If you are not checked in when your pool starts you are disqualified from the first round and sent to the Losers bracket.
-You, the player must check into your pool.
+If you are not checked in when your pool starts you are subjected to disqualified from the first round and thus sent to the Losers bracket.
+Bracket Runners will not disqualify you until you are holding the bracket up from proceeding, but do not think of this as extra time.
+Additionally, you, the player must check into your pool.
 Your friend may not check into a pool for you.

-You can be disqualified for not following event and/or a individual game’s tournament rules.
+You can be disqualified for not following event and/or an individual game’s tournament rules.
 If you are disqualified from a game you are not entitled to a refund.
-If you do not know where to be and at what time, or what rules to be following, ask a tournament official.
-Tournament Official rulings are final.
+If you do not know where to be and at what time, or what rules to be following, ask a tournament director or bracket runner.
+Tournament Director rulings are final.

 You are allowed a single coach during your Set.
 Your coach may not advise you during the match itself.
 Coaching between games in a set can last for no longer than 1 minute.
 Coaches who interfere with your opponent physically, or yell at them abusively, may lead to you being disqualified.
 Implementation of this punishment is at the Tournament Director’s discretion.